paxdotdev/pax/README.md

 Every program made with Pax compiles via Rust to machine code: Web Assembly in browsers and LLVM for native platforms.
 It's very fast and very light-weight. (up to 120FPS rendering, target <100KB runtime disk footprint)

-Pax is "write once, deploy everywhere."
 Native techniques are applied maximally, including for text rendering, form controls, and scrolling.

 ### Ergonomic and fun to use

-Pax was birthed within Rust.
-Authoring Pax in the early days will require writing Rust for application logic.
+Inspired by standards like JSX, HTML, SVG, CSS [and others](#inspiration), Pax aims to be intuitive, familiar, and hopefully even fun to write.

-That said, Pax is its own language, separate from Rust, and it aims to achieve ergonomics familiar to GUI designers and developers.
-[On the roadmap](TODO.md) is the addition of an optional JavaScript runtime.
-This will enable hacking on Pax without writing any Rust.
+Note: until additional host languages (like JavaScript) are supported, any application logic attached to Pax must be written in Rust.

 ### Sky's the limit

 Pax is designed to extend and support _anything you can imagine_ on a screen — from 2D to 3D to VR/AR, embedded multimedia, and more.

-Ultimately, Pax is aimed at enabling visual creative tooling — Pax's _raison d'être_ is to enable art and artists as well as developers.
+Ultimately, Pax is aimed at enabling visual creative tooling — Pax's _raison d'être_ is to enable art and artists alongside developers.

 > Note: Today Pax is in alpha, supports GPU-primitive 2D vector graphics, and has working development harnesses for Web (WASM) and native macOS (Swift).
 See [the roadmap](TODO.md).